bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Note that even though we will be copying both types of kernel images to the unit, the kernel image we wish to use during installation must be copied to the relevant boot partition using the name "uImage" so as to overwrite the native "uImage" file on that partition.
-In the example below we chose to use the "nosmp" kernel for the sake of system stability.
+In the example below we chose to use the "64K" kernel as the initial choice however users may subsequently chose the 4K kernel.
 The uInitrd image name can be anything, but you must take a note of the name.
 We use "uInitrd.new" in this document.

 The following shows an example session on a Seagate Central that has had the relevant files already transferred to it.
 (N.B.
-You must be logged in as root)
+You must be logged in as root) BERTO
     # Check that the files have been uploaded to the Seagate Central
     root@NAS-X:/home/admin# ls -l
     total 18628